Losant/losant-docs/docs/devices/state.md

 Workflows can also report state for any type of device using the [Device State](/workflows/outputs/device-state) node.
 In addition, when authenticated against the Losant API as a user, the [Device Post State](/rest-api/device/#post-state) API endpoint can be used to record state for any type of device.

+### Including Timestamps

+Devices may optionally include a `time` to correspond to the data being reported.
+If provided, the time can be provided in a number of different formats.

+*   <a href="https://docs.mongodb.org/manual/reference/mongodb-extended-json" target="\_blank">EJSON format</a> (e.g. `{"time": { "$date" : "<ISO Date String>" } }`)
+*   Seconds since the <a href="https://en.wikipedia.org/wiki/Unix_time" target="\_blank">Unix Epoch</a> (e.g. `{"time": 1476479740 }`)
+*   Milliseconds since the Unix Epoch (e.g. `{"time": 1476479740543 }`)
+*   A string that is recognizable by the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse" target="\_blank">JavaScript Date.parse() method</a> (e.g. `{"time": "2016-10-14T21:16:34" }`)

+If the time field is omitted, or if the provided string cannot be parsed, the broker will automatically set it to the current time.

+The ability to pass a `time` along with state data is important for two reasons:

+*   This allows for batching state reports together in one call to the Losant API.
+If your use case allows for it, doing so means fewer HTTP requests, which can (for example) provide for more efficient power consumption.
+*   Previous state reports can be overwritten if an equal timestamp **down to the millisecond** is sent to the API.
+Note, however, that doing so will still trigger any workflows that are tied to that device's reporting of state.

 ## Using State

 Once your device is reporting state, the information is most commonly used for dashboard visualizations and [workflow triggers](/workflows/triggers/device/).